-Save for the event of force majeure, no Partner may terminate the present Agreement unilaterally.
-This Agreement shall be binding on all Partners for four successive intakes of EMLE students, starting on 1 October 2018 and ending on 30 September 2022.
-Moreover, this Agreement shall be binding on all Partners for the entire validity of the contractual obligations undertaken by the EM Coordinator with the European Commission, on behalf of the Consortium, under the framework of one round of EM funding, or multiple rounds in case of successful reapplication.
+Save for the event of force majeure, no Partner may terminate the present agreement unilaterally.
+This agreement shall be binding to all Partners for six successive intakes of EMLE students, starting on 1 October 2022 and ending on 30 September 2028.
+Moreover, this agreement shall be binding to all Partners for the entire validity of the contractual obligations undertaken by the EM Coordinator with the European Commission, on behalf of the Consortium, under the framework of one round of EM funding, or multiple rounds in case of successful reapplication.

-After the end of this Agreement and/or each round of EM funding, the Board shall decide whether to continue with the present Agreement.
-In the absence, six months before the beginning of the last academic year of validity of this Agreement, of an explicit Board decision or of the intention notified to the Board by one or more Partners to terminate this Agreement, the present Agreement is tacitly prolonged every year for one additional academic year.
-After the expiration of the Framework Agreement under each round of EM funding, the conditions set forth in Section J, paragraphs 6 to 9, to amend the present Agreement shall no longer apply.
+After the end of this agreement and/or each round of EM funding, the Board shall decide whether to continue with the present agreement.
+In the absence, of an explicit Board decision or of the intention notified to the Board by one or more Partners to terminate this agreement, six months before the beginning of the last academic year of validity of this agreement, the present agreement is tacitly prolonged every year for one additional academic year.
+After the expiration of the Framework Agreement under each round of EM funding, the conditions set forth in section J, paragraphs 6 to 8, to amend the present agreement shall no longer apply.

-If the performance of one of the Partners to this Consortium Agreement is unsatisfactory, the EMLE Coordinating Centre or the EM Coordinating Centre shall summon the Partner that does not perform in accordance with the Consortium Agreement to comply with the Consortium Agreement within a reasonable period of time.
-If the breach of contract is substantial and is not remedied within that period, or is not capable of remedy, the Board may decide to declare the Partner to be a Defaulting Partner and to decide on the consequences thereof, which may include termination of its participation in the Consortium.
+If the performance of one of the Partners to this Consortium Agreement is unsatisfactory, the EMLE Coordinating Centre or the EM Coordinating Centre shall summon the Partner who does not perform in accordance with the Consortium Agreement to comply with the Consortium Agreement within a reasonable period.
+If the breach of contract is substantial and is not remedied within that period, or is not capable of remedy, the Board may decide to declare the Partner to be a defaulting Partner and to decide on the consequences thereof, which may include termination of its participation in the Consortium.